-BMW sells Land Rover to Ford in order to recoup losses amassed by Rover.
+BMW sells Land Rover and the Gaydon Technical Centre to Ford in order to recoup losses amassed by Rover.

 BMW retains the rights to the marque names of Riley, Rover and Triumph, while the new British company gains the names of Austin, MG, Morris and Wolseley, along with rights to the Vanden Plas name outside the North American market, where it is used by Ford-owned Jaguar.
 The company continues to use the Rover name under a licence agreement drawn up with BMW.